Newly diagnosed chronic kidney disease (CKD)

 There is no cure for kidney disease, and the damage to your kidneys cannot be reversed.
 It is not possible to predict the life expectancy of a person with kidney disease or exactly how it will affect their health.
 Many people with CKD do not move into kidney failure and never need dialysis or a kidney transplant.
 Others will need these lifesaving treatments.

-That is why it is so important to stay on your treatment plan, keep a kidney-friendly diet and stay active to slow the damage to your kidneys.
+That is why it is so important to stay on your treatment plan, keep a kidney-friendly eating plan and stay active to slow the damage to your kidneys.

 Learning all you can about your kidney disease can make it feel a lot easier to live with.